Home Photographs Photo Classes Order/Prices Guest book Contact Sponsorship Offerings About Seewald Misc & Links

 been found to cause sleep deprivation!

 What the heck?
 Sleep deprivation?
 That's right, sleep deprivation.
 How's that you ask again?
-Well, after day one on learing 'the theory of seeing photographically', where participants learn how to take the images they have brought to class and, through Seewald's tutelage, turn many of them into award winners, many students have reported they have been just too excited to sleep when they get back home!
+Well, after day one on the learning of 'the theory of seeing photographically', where participants learn how to take the images they have brought to class and, through Seewald's tutelage of knowing how to balance the piece, how to eliminate 'distracting elements' (and what those even are, and why), and how to arrange elements to control eye movement (so you, and other folks, look longer at your art- as now they are more EXCITING as ART), thus turning many of them into award winners, many students have reported they have been just too excited to sleep when they got home!

-Yes, they come to the next days class a bit tired, a cup of java in both hands, admitting that instead of sleeping they were thinking about the myriad of possibilities from all of their other images sitting in boxes- bringing many out and applying their new found knowledge to improve them immensely one by one, mostly thru cropping out the problems they have now been taught to notice that will ruin the image if left in!
-Problems, and distractions, that you will not find in of Michael's work.
-(Thus him winning so many awards).
+Yes, they come to the next days' class a bit tired, a cup of java in each hand, admitting that instead of sleeping they were thinking about the myriad of possibilities from all of their other images sitting in boxes- bringing many out and applying their new found knowledge to improve them immensely one by one, mostly thru cropping out the problems they have now been taught to notice that will ruin the image if left in!
+Problems, and distractions, that you will not find in any of Michael's work.
+(Is that why he wins so many awards? - you bet).

 _______________________________________________